-How to Find Your Credit Score
+How To Find Your Credit Score

 SoFi Personal Loans

-No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
-For details, see the
+For details, see the FTC’s